-The mortgage data service company, Ellie Mae, reports that in the spring of 2018, just 1% of borrowers who were approved for conventional mortgages had a FICO® Score below 600.
-Mortgages insured by the Federal Housing Administration typically have more lenient qualifying standards, yet just 6% of FHA-backed mortgages in early 2018 had a FICO® Score below 600.
+Mortgage data service company Ellie Mae reports that in the fall of 2018, just 1% of borrowers who were approved for conventional mortgages had a FICO® Score below 600.
+Mortgages insured by the Federal Housing Administration (FHA) typically have more lenient qualifying standards, yet just 6% of FHA-backed mortgages in late 2018 had a FICO® Score below 600.

-According to Experian Automotive, in the first quarter of 2018, borrowers with credit scores below 500 represented less than 4% of new auto loans.
-The average credit score for new car loans was 719, and the average score for used car loans was 655.
+According to Experian Automotive, in the third quarter of 2018, borrowers with credit scores below 500 represented less than 4% of new auto loans.
+The average credit score for new car loans was 714, and the average score for used car loans was 661.

 Even if you are approved for a loan with a low credit score, you will likely end up paying much more in interest over the course of the loan.
 For example, the APR for a 60-month car loan, if your FICO® credit score is in the low 600s, will likely be more than double the APR you would be offered with a score of at least 720.